 Microsoft Outlook and Windows File Explorer can sort data on more than one column

-But what happens if you want to sort on two – or more – columns?
+What happens if you want to sort on several columns at once?

 There must be many instances where a sorting of one column within another such as this would be useful.
-In the above example, the emails are sorted on Received (descending) within Subject (ascending), but any combination, involving up to four sort levels, is possible in Outlook.
+In the above example, the emails are sorted on Received (descending) within Subject (ascending).
+In fact, any combination, involving up to four sort levels, is possible in Outlook.

-To sort the contents of an email folder on more than one level in Outlook:
+To sort the columns of an email folder on more than one level in Outlook:

 - Click on the View tab